-Student-athletes must earn a minimum 2.0 GPA, pass at least 6 units each semester, and maintain a cumulative GPA of a 2.0 and above to remain NCAA eligible.
+Student-athletes must earn a minimum 2.0 GPA, pass at least 6 units each semester, 18 units in the school year, and (24 units for freshmen in their first calendar year) and maintain a cumulative GPA of a 2.0 and above to remain NCAA eligible.

 Each student-athlete must meet satisfactory degree progress per NCAA rules.

-First semester college student-athletes must enroll in the LIBA 144 class during the fall semester and attend a minimum of four hours of weekly study hall.
+First semester college student-athletes must enroll in the LIBA 144 class during the fall semester and complete their weekly study hall requirement.